ryanallen/words-of-my-perfect-teacher/README.md

 *<h1 id="digital-preface" align="center">Preface to the Hand-copied Digital Edition from the Second Edition</h1>*

-In response to the need for a more accessible and durable version of the text, this digital edition, derived from the printed second edition <a href="https://github.com/ryanallen">Ryan Allen</a>, aims to facilitate study, scholarship, research, and teaching for the alleviation of sentient beings' suffering.
+Thank you great teachers.
+In response to the need for a mobile friendly and durable version of this text, <a href="https://github.com/ryanallen">Ryan Allen</a> hand-typed this digital edition from the printed second edition for research and study.
+May it help end the all sufferings.

-Enhancements include a linkable glossary and collapsible notes for improved readability during study.
+Other enhancements include a linkable glossary and collapsible notes.
 Sections identified by numbers (example "[The Three Defects of the Pot](#211-the-three-defects-of-the-pot)") now feature corresponding numbers and, where applicable, section titles for clarity.
-Footnotes are appended at the bottom of paragraphs in the absence of page numbers.
+Footnotes are at the bottom of paragraphs in the absence of page numbers.
 In the interest of inclusivity, gendered pronouns have been replaced with gender-neutral equivalents where appropriate.

+May all beings be free from suffering.

 ---